mavens-group/mavens-group.github.io/content/research/post/HEA/index.md

 weight: 1
 ---
 ### The Challenge:
-Traditional materials design relies on ordered crystal structures, but what if disorder is actually beneficial?
+What if the 'defects' in materials are actually their greatest strengths?

-Disordered systems stand apart due to their lack of long-range atomic order, which often enhances their mechanical, magnetic, and electronic properties.
-In high-entropy alloys (HEAs), a multi-component, near-equimolar composition creates high configurational entropy, resulting in properties like exceptional strength, corrosion resistance, and thermal stability.
-This configurational randomness also allows disordered systems to bypass traditional alloying limitations, enabling fine-tuning of properties via compositional adjustments and doping.
+Disordered systems can enhance mechanical, magnetic, and electronic properties.
+In high-entropy alloys (HEAs), multi-component, near-equimolar compositions create high configurational entropy, resulting in exceptional strength, corrosion resistance, and thermal stability.
+This configurational randomness allows fine-tuning of properties through compositional adjustments and doping.

-This power comes with the computational challenge that, since the basis set is no longer periodic, Bloch's theorem—one of the cornerstones of computational materials science—is no longer valid.
-Such tunability has found applications in energy-efficient technologies, including hydrogen evolution reactions and magnetocaloric refrigeration, and advanced devices like spintronic components.
+The computational challenge arises because disordered systems lack periodicity, making Bloch's theorem invalid.
+These materials find applications in energy-efficient technologies, including hydrogen evolution reactions and magnetocaloric refrigeration, and in spintronic devices.

 ### Our Approach:
-At MAVENs, we focus on advancing the understanding and application of disordered systems, including Heusler alloys (X₂YZ) and MXenes (MₙXₙ₋₁) for green energy and advanced technologies.
-We utilize density functional theory (DFT) with plane-wave based supercell methods and Green's function based CPA methods to investigate doping strategies that tune electronic and magnetic properties.
+We investigate disordered systems, including Heusler alloys (X₂YZ) and MXenes (Mₙ₊₁Xₙ) for green energy and advanced technologies.
+We use density functional theory (DFT) with plane-wave based supercell methods and Green's function based coherent potential approximation (CPA) methods to study doping strategies that tune electronic and magnetic properties.

 ### Recent Achievements:
-Our computational predictions have led to significant breakthroughs, including the development of Ni-Mn-based shape memory alloys with extended operating temperature ranges and enhanced magnetocaloric effects in Fe-Cr-V-based systems.
-Our work on Mn₂CoAl highlights the group's proficiency in using computational methods to provide critical insights for experimentalists.
-By investigating site-selective doping and its effects on properties like Tᶜ and SGS behaviour, we pave the way for designing next-generation materials tailored for specific applications.
+Our computational work has identified Ni-Mn-based shape memory alloys with extended operating temperature ranges and enhanced magnetocaloric effects in Fe-Cr-V-based systems.

+We investigated site-selective doping effects on Curie temperature (Tc) and spin-glass (SGS) behavior in Mn₂CoAl, providing insights for spintronics applications.

-For MXenes, our research has demonstrated excellent catalytic properties for hydrogen evolution reactions.
-Our work has shown that Zr-doped Ti₃C₂ and Ti₃CN exhibit superior catalytic performance with |ΔGₕ| ≈ 0.1 eV, significantly improving upon the properties of pure Ti₃C₂.
+For MXenes, we demonstrated that Zr-doped Ti₃C₂ and Ti₃CN exhibit superior catalytic performance for hydrogen evolution reactions with |ΔGₕ| ≈ 0.1 eV, improving upon pure Ti₃C₂ properties.